 In the shadows

-Since Shadow IT can introduce serious security risks and result in the loss of sensitive information, the firm’s IT team depends on Lookout to provide discovery, management, and enforcement of Shadow IT apps.
+Because shadow IT can introduce serious security risks and result in the loss of sensitive information, the firm’s IT team depends on Lookout to provide discovery, management, and enforcement of shadow IT apps.
 Lookout tracks more than 16,000 known apps in our extensive knowledge base.
-If an employee accesses any of those apps, it'll be shown in the traffic log.
+If an employee or contractor accesses any of those apps, it'll be shown in the traffic log.
 Once discovered, IT can address each unsanctioned and prohibited app on a case-by-case basis.

 Protecting against external threats

-With data moving fluidly between the firm and its network of contractors, there was a real possibility that someone might upload files containing malware, trojans, or viruses onto Google Drive and Box.
+With data moving fluidly between the firm and its network of contractors, there was a real possibility that someone might upload files containing malware, trojans, or viruses onto Google Drive or Box.
 Once cloud storage systems are infected, these threats spread quickly to other users and devices.
-The firm deployed Lookout’s Anti-Virus and Anti-Malware (AVAM) solution to mitigate this threat.
+The firm deployed Lookout’s anti-virus and anti-malware (AVAM) solution to mitigate this threat.
 AVAM automatically blocks infected files from being uploaded and quarantines the suspect file for further investigation by the internal security team.

-With Lookout AVAM, partners can work safely together without worrying about malicious content.
+With Lookout AVAM, partners can work safely together without worrying about malicious content compromising their infrastructure.
 In fact, after deploying Lookout, the firm’s IT team was alerted to a ransomware threat from a partner integration.
 Lookout detected abnormal behavior and quarantined the malware before it spread and inflicted lasting damage.

 Continuing the journey to the cloud with Lookout

-With three of their most critical SaaS apps adequately secured, the IT team is ready to extend the platform to other components.
-Thanks to Lookout’s unified platform approach, they can push existing data protection policies to new apps with confidence.
+With three of their most critical SaaS apps adequately secured, the construction firm’s IT team is ready to extend the Lookout platform to other components.
+Thanks to Lookout’s unified approach, they can seamlessly push existing data protection policies to new apps with confidence.